reakaleek/docs-builder/docs/syntax/sidebars.md

 # Sidebars

 :::{warning}
-This feature is not currently supported in Elastic Docs V3.
+This feature will not be supported in Elastic Docs V3.
 :::